July 29, 2018 Peg Weissbrod

 Welcome to Reformation Sunday.
 Yes, about every 500 years or so, the church gets all shook up and resettled and so here we are: 500 years ago, Martin Luther, a Roman Catholic priest, put up his “Disputation on the Power and Efficacy of Indulgences” (better known as his 95 theses) on the door of the Wittenberg Castle Church door and transformed the world.
 Read the rest of this entry »abundance, Amazing Grace, becoming the Beloved Community, covenant, history, hope, James Weldon Johnson, Jeremiah 31, Martin Luther, past present and future, Reformation, Romans 3, trust

 The last six weeks have been a revelation to me.

 Six weeks ago, on Tuesday, Sept.
 5 we welcomed Lenor Garcia into our church family.
 A stranger, an alien, and immigrant – we didn’t know her and she didn’t know us.
 And yet we opened our doors, and created a room and put in a shower and stood up to the powers that be and said: “You don’t separate a mother from her children.”
 Our faith won’t allow it.
-Read the rest of this entry »2 Corinthians 9, abundance, change from the inside out, definition of church, Edwin Markham “Outwitted”, following Jesus, immigration, J. Clif Christopher, our mission, power of the church, sanctuary, stewardship, the beloved community, Whose Offering Plate Is It?
+Read the rest of this entry »2 Corinthians 9, abundance, change from the inside out, definition of church, Edwin Markham “Outwitted”, following Jesus, Immigration Task Force, J. Clif Christopher, our mission, power of the church, sanctuary, stewardship, the beloved community, Whose Offering Plate Is It?

 September 24, 2017 Peg Weissbrod